 Hollywood’s agenda lends itself to Hollywood’s power.
 It may be said that such a depiction of the musician is historically inaccurate, as it is reported that the homosexual caricature is false.
 But, why would Hollywood care about this inaccuracy when it rings in the money, right?
 Would not the homosexual community be fond of the agenda as well?
 After all, the scene lasted less than a minute, so how bad could it really be?
 It may be worrying that even the mere suggestiveness, despite whether it is certain or not, is itself enough to be beneficial to us somehow.
 Ought we to accept that the acceptance of this agenda is somehow to our benefit?
 The answer will differ depending on the perspectives at hand.

 Tolerance is one of Hollywood’s highest ‘virtues.’
 Hollywood would have us avoid the question of acceptance as an ‘ought.’
-For, indeed, Tony Lip shrugs off Shirley’s behavior as if accepting means an ‘eh, do what you want’ attitude.
-Shrugging has become a ‘virtuous action.’
-Hollywood’s post-modern hero is falsely virtuous in order to contend their inaccuracy.
+For, indeed, Tony Lip shrugs off Shirley’s behavior as if to say, ‘eh, do what you want.’
+Shrugging has become a ‘morally good action.’
+This false virtue helps contend Hollywood’s inaccuracy.
 We may not say that the movie is moral insofar as we are to mimic Lip’s shrugging, but we are invited to consider Lip as heroic insofar as he acts in this way.
 This particular ‘virtuosity’ is not the kind found in true Christianity, and in its perspective, Hollywood’s agenda for homosexual equality excludes whole virtue.

 Tolerance is not itself evil, but it can become evil when it is considered the highest good for human flourishing.
 In fact, tolerance becomes evil when it is itself including evil.
 The true Christian perspective would consider the homosexual agenda evil, if not for its false premises, then for its ambition to neglect historical accuracy.
 Of course, the agenda could easily stay historically accurate if it wanted.
-The true Christian perspective would then have to move away from the inaccuracy to instead talk about the false premises that it reports underlie the homosexual ideology.
+In that case, the true Christian perspective would have to move away from the inaccuracy to instead talk about the false premises that, as it reports, underlie the homosexual ideology.
 The discussion of its false premises, if indeed it has any, is for another time, as it is not entirely relevant to the scene review at hand.
 Nevertheless, to consider the inaccuracy, its effects, and the false premises of the ideology is to fall under the lens of the traditional Christian view of virtuosity and good art.